justinliang1020/justin-blog/content/_index.md

 # justin liang

 - I live in New York City
-- I work as an SRE/SWE at Atlassian
+- I work as an software engineer at Atlassian
 - I like tacos, split keyboards, and sleeping on the floor

 Links: